devSLAVUS/AZ-305/init.md

-resources in Azure, which has four levels:
+# Resources in Azure, which has four levels:
 management groups
 subscriptions
 resource groups